judex2/Derezzed/README.md

    npm run dev
    ```
 5. Open the provided `localhost` URL in your web browser and allow camera access to start playing!

+6. OR, use this link to play the latest version! https://derezzed.vercel.app/

 ---
 *Built with Gemini 3 Flash*